King Hamad Confers Highest Civil Award On Prime Minister Imran Khan - UrduPoint

 Earlier, King of Bahrain received the prime minister upon his arrival at the Sakhir Palace, said a press release.

-The prime minister would also participate in the National Day celebrations of Bahrain as 'Guest of Honor'.

-The prime minister is visiting the Kingdom of Bahrain on the invitation of King Hamad Bin IsaAl-Khalifa to attend the National Day of Bahrain as guest of honour.
+The prime minister, who was on a day-long visit to Bahrain on the invitation of King Hamad Bin IsaAl-Khalifa, later attended the National Day celebrations of Bahrain as the 'guest of honour'.